0xSardius/0xSardius/README.md

 - **Data-Driven Optimization** — Analytics and performance tuning using onchain data

 ## Projects
+- SolEnrich - Solana data enrichment agent, built for agentic commerce.
+Enhance your data calls for agents or LLMs for a low price using x402 (live in the Bags Hackathon)
 - Parallax - x402 orchestration agent for Base market data
 - Polaris - AI coach to help you meet your chief goal, based on the Harada method (built for Encode hackathon)
 - Tidal - AI yield manager, manage all your DeFi needs, all through natural language.
 Planning autonomous agent yield manager expansion